-NOTE: The details above are within the scope of RAN3 who would need to evaluate and determine the precise support.
+NOTE 2: The details above are within the scope of RAN3 who would need to evaluate and determine the precise support.

-(d) If the UE is positioned using measurements by the MBSR of UL SRS (or other signals) transmitted by the UE, the location and velocity of the MBSR at the time of these measurements is reported to the LMF along with the measurements. (e) If the UE is positioned using measurements by the UE of DL PRS (or other signals) transmitted by the MBSR, the UE indicates the time of measurement to the LMF.
+(d) If the UE is positioned using measurements by the MBSR of UL SRS (or other signals) transmitted by the UE, the location and velocity of the MBSR at the time of these measurements is reported to the LMF along with the measurements.

+NOTE 2: The position and velocity of MBSR may be determined by the MBSR or the network.
+The supported methods should be defined by RAN.

+(e) If the UE is positioned using measurements by the UE of DL PRS (or other signals) transmitted by the MBSR, the UE indicates the time of measurement to the LMF.
 The LMF then determines the location of the MBSR at that time either from a location and velocity provided as in bullet (d) or by querying the MBSR for the MBSR location at that time.